Softsplit/sandbox/README.md

 Based on the original Sandbox by Facepunch

 ### Programming
-* Asphaltian - Base, UI
+* Asphaltian - Base, Weapons, UI
 * TROLLFACEINREALLIFE - Weapons

 ### Localization